-Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of B; an ability to work independently; permission of the Division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of B; an ability to work independently; permission of the SchoolDean based on instructor availability.
 Independent study and research, by arrangement with the instructor, in specified fields of study in Spanish or creative writing in Spanish.
-Three to nine hours weekly by arrangement with instructor and Division Dean.
+Students may take this course up to the maximum number of units over multiple semesters.
+Three to nine hours by arrangement with instructor and School Dean.

-SPAN 061M 3.0 Units
+SPAN 061M

-Beginning Spanish, Part 1 for Medical Workers Course Advisory: SCC minimum English standard.
+Beginning Spanish, Part 1 for Medical Workers

+Course Advisory: SCC minimum English standard.
 Introduces the basic elements of the language (listening, speaking, reading, writing and culture), with emphasis on language production in a medical setting.
 Grammar, syntax, and vocabulary building will be taught with the aim of producing oral and written competency in a medical setting.
 Exams, quizzes, and written assignments will be used to evaluate student progress.
 NOTE: Students who complete this course with a C or better will not be able to receive credit for SPAN 031, SPAN 001, or SPAN 001S.
 Three hours lecture.

-SPAN 062M 3.0 Units
+SPAN 062M 3.0 Units Beginning Spanish, Part 2 for Medical Workers

-Beginning Spanish, Part 2 for Medical Workers Prerequisite: A minimum grade of C in either SPAN 061M, or SPAN 031.
+Prerequisite: A minimum grade of C in either SPAN 061M, or SPAN 031.
 Course Advisory: SCC minimum English standard.
 Introduces the basic elements of the language (listening, speaking, reading, writing and culture), with emphasis on language production in a medical setting.
 Grammar, syntax, and vocabulary building will be taught with the aim of producing oral and written competency in a medical setting.
 Exams, quizzes, and written assignments will be used to evaluate student progress.
 NOTE: Students who complete this course with a C or better will not be able to get credit for SPAN 032, SPAN 001, or SPAN 001S.
 Three hours lecture.